hostilesquirrel/Launchercreator/README.md

 # Launchercreator
 This applications creates .desktop entries creating launcher icons for your applications hence saving you the unnecessary time wasted googling on how to do it

+--CLI- install will be modified to allow 2 way choices

 ### HOW TO LAUNCH